Error-induced extinction in a multi-type critical birth-death process: types

 Continuing this procedure we get that, to the leading order,

 and so on.
 In particular, the generating function starting with a single type-1 cell is given by

 Thus we see that the same exponents, $\chi_n=2^{1-n}$, that describe the survival probabilities give the asymptotic behaviour of the generating functions.
 Note that in the leading order, the generating functions only depend on the last type of cells $x_n$.
-This is not surprising if we note that the survival probability of type $k$ is the square root of the survival probability of type $k-1$, thus the system becomes dominated by the last type.
-A consequence of this is that

-that is, the generating function for the last type is asymptotically the same as the generating function for the total number of cells.
+This is not surprising if we note that the survival probability of type-$k$ cells is the square root of the survival probability of type-$k-1$ cells.
+Thus the system becomes dominated by the last type.
+That is, the generating function for the last type is asymptotically the same as the generating function for the total number of cells,

-If we take \eqref{eq:asgn} at $x_n=0$ we see that the survival probability of just the type $n$ cells
+If we take \eqref{eq:asgn} at $x_n=0$ we see that the survival probability of just the type-$n$ cells

 is asymptotically the same as the survival probability of $S_{1,n}(t)$ of the whole system, that is